Rich Tatum’s award-winning, mouth-watering, mamma-slappin’ chili…

 PREPARATION

 This chili may take up to an hour or to prepare—depending on whether you chop vegetables by hand or not.
 Best tip: get your friends to help you make the chili.
 According to unverified reports, it tastes great cooked quick as well as slow, but your mileage may vary.
-I prefer slow-cooking my chili and letting the flavors come out overnight.
+I prefer using the slow cooker with timer for my chili and letting the flavors come out overnight.

 Sear the onion, garlic, and bell peppers before placing in crock pot—don’t cook them fully, you just want to lightly carmelize the vegetables for a sweeter taste (look for golden color on the onions).
 Toss the habañero into the crock pot raw.
 Prepare the remainder of the vegetables as shown above and place in bottom of 4-6 qt. crock pot.